 This can be seen above in the table depicting pay quartiles by gender.
 This shows the firm's workforce divided into four equal-sized groups based on hourly pay rates, with the lower quartile including the lowest-paid 25% of employees and upper quartile covering the highest-paid 25%.
 In order for there to be no gender pay gap, there would need to be an equal ratio of men to women in each quartile.
-Within the firm, the ratios are fairly equal in the first three quartiles; there are slightly more men than women in the lower quartile, and slightly more women than men in the middle-lower and middle-upper quartiles.
-The percentage of men is, however, significantly higher in the upper quartile at 65.8%, and this is also a slight increase on last year.
+Within the firm, the ratios are fairly equal in the first three quartiles; there are slightly more women than men in all of the first three quartiles.
+The percentage of men is, however, significantly higher in the upper quartile at 67.2%, and this is also a slight increase on last year.